bytebury/guess.rs/README.md

 > Proudly built in the [🍕 state](https://portal.ct.gov/) with [crust](https://github.com/bytebury/crust).

 ## About
-We were tied of planning poker applications that had limits, ads, or cost more than Netflix.
-So, we made our own planning tool without all the bells and whistles.
-Just straight-forward estimates.

-Helping teams focus and guides them into thoughtful discussions to unlock deeper insights on work.
+Tired of planning poker apps with limitations, ads, or high prices, we built our own simplified tool.
+It focuses on straightforward estimates, helping teams concentrate and fostering thoughtful discussions to unlock deeper work insights.

 Try it out at [https://guess.bytebury.com](https://guess.bytebury.com).